-Second, a good snowfall meant extra money for me and my family.
+A good snowfall meant extra money for me and my family.
 I would shovel snow until I couldn’t feel my hands or my feet, but it felt good coming home with a pocket full of money.
 When my hands and feet would thaw out, I was right back out there in the streets, throwing snow like a snow blower or digging out cars.

 Oh yes, I enjoyed sleigh riding and throwing snowballs, but first things came first.
-I realized from a youngster that tomorrow the snow would be partially gone and the money made from removing it from sidewalks would also dry up.
+I realized as a youngster that tomorrow the snow would be partially gone and the money made from removing it from sidewalks would also dry up.
 Now, I wasn’t the only one shoveling snow.
 All of my friends were competing with me for the next house.
 As I recall, those days, my friends and I were learning a very important survival tactic called “work ethic,” which means that you had to work your mind and your body to survive.

 My wife’s grandfather used to say, “Plan your work and work your plan.”
 My friends and I did just that.

-Snow was our manna from heaven because it made us realize that if you worked hard, you would not only accomplish your goals, but you could also enjoy the desserts made from it.
+Snow was our manna from Heaven because it made us realize that if you worked hard, you would not only accomplish your goals, but you could also enjoy the desserts made from it.
 Snow ain’t all that bad!